-- Some prior training in basic counselling/listening skills at an introductory level, such as Network's 'Being There' or 'A Way of Being' course (or equivalent) is beneficial.
-NB Under certain circumstances, this requirement may be waived. - The ability to meet the academic demands of the course, through undertaking and sustaining a course of study at an appropriate level.
-If you do not have any formal academic or vocational qualifications at 'A' level or equivalent, you may be required to submit a short piece of written work as part of your application. - Previous or current experience of being in counselling and/or the willingness to undertake counselling for yourself during the course should the need arise.
+- The ability to meet the academic demands of the course, through undertaking and sustaining a course of study at an appropriate level.
+If you do not have any formal academic or vocational qualifications at 'A' level or equivalent, you may be required to submit a short piece of written work as part of your application. - A basic level of self-awareness and a commitment to your personal growth and development. - Previous or current experience of being in counselling and/or the willingness to undertake counselling for yourself during the course should the need arise.